 6. SQL Injections

-SQL injections typically occur due to web application software vulnerabilities which allow SQL commands to be executed unknowingly by the server without previous input sanitization.
+SQL injections typically occur due to web application software vulnerabilities that allow SQL commands to be executed unknowingly by the server without previous input sanitization.
 SQL injections can be prevented by following secure coding practices, such as input validation and parameterized queries, and by using prepared statements that enable applications to distinguish between code and data.

 7. Zero-Day Exploits